 - Abstracts are submitted to PDCM by the deadline.
-Presenters should request Open or Limited Attendance. - Conference schedule is created and presenters notified of workshop time slot - Presentation files should be given to conference host/hotel AV at conference registration - There will be a moderator for each workshop.
-Duties include keeping time, assisting the presenters, assisting with audience questions, and taking attendance in Limited workshops. - Requirements - Abstracts are no more than 250 words, and should indicate Open or Limited Attendance requests - o Final PPT slide presentation due to PDCM by deadline, for inclusion in the conference proceedings
+Presenters should request Open or Limited Attendance. - o Conference schedule is created and presenters notified of workshop time slot - o Presentation files should be given to conference host/hotel AV at conference registration - There will be a moderator for each workshop.
+Duties include keeping time, assisting the presenters, assisting with audience questions, and taking attendance in Limited workshops. - Requirements - Abstracts are no more than 250 words, and should indicate Open or Limited Attendance requests - o Final presentation slides are due to PDCM by deadline, for inclusion in the conference proceedings